railz-ai/railz-visualizations/README.md

 ```

-## Local Development -  Should be removed before publishing
+## Local Development
 ### Link Your Packages (Optional)

 To build and test your components locally, you will need to link the packages together.
 This is a replacement for publishing packages to npm that allows you to develop and test locally.

-To do this, we’ll use the npm link command.
+To do this, we’ll use the npm link command, follow the steps below to setup local environment.

+1. Clone this repository
+2. Install dependencies using yarn install or npm install
-First, build the **packages/components** library and create a symlink to the library.
+3. Build the **packages/components** library and create a symlink to the library.
 ```bash
 npm run build
 npm link